bmf-san/ggc/README.md

 ggc provides tab completion for commands and subcommands in Bash, Zsh, and Fish shells.

+### Generating Completion Scripts

+Run `make docs` (or `make completions`) to regenerate the README command table and the shell completion scripts in `tools/completions/` from the centralized command registry.
+This keeps documentation and completions aligned with the current command surface.

 ### Using Pre-Built Completion Scripts

 ggc comes with pre-built completion scripts for common shells located in the `tools/completions` directory.